aquasecurity/harbor-scanner-microscanner/README.md

 [![Go Report Card][report-card-img]][report-card]
 [![License][license-img]][license]

-# harbor-scanner-microscanner

-This project is a POC of an out-of-tree implementation of the Harbor Scanner Adapter API for [MicroScanner][microscanner-url].
-See [Pluggable Image Vulnerability Scanning Proposal][image-vulnerability-scanning-proposal] for more details.
+# :fire: DEPRECATED ~harbor-scanner-microscanner~ :fire:

+This project is no longer supported by Aqua and **is going to be archived** by the end of **February 2020**.

+As explained by [Liz Rice](https://github.com/lizrice) in her blog post [Trivy Vulnerability Scanner Joins the Aqua Family][trivy-blog], the plan is to eventually retire [MicroScanner][microscanner-url] in favour of [Trivy][trivy].
+However, there are a couple of enhancements that need to be applied to Trivy first, to maintain the experience for our existing MicroScanner users.

+Please consider using Harbor scanner adapters for [Trivy][trivy-adapter] or [Aqua CSP Scanner][aqua-adapter] instead.

 ## TOC